Detroit man cleared after nearly 30 years in prison

 Thomas was convicted of assault and attempted murder in 1991 and sentenced to a minimum of 50 years in prison.

-“I am thankful and so happy to finally be going home to my family,” Thomas said.
+“I am thankful and so happy to finally be going home to my family,” said Thomas, who started his day in prison but was granted freedom at the court hearing.

+Pucher said the Innocence Project agreed to pursue the case in 2010.
+The team learned, among other things, that the victim was in a small car, a 1987 Ford Escort.
+Thomas was 6 feet, 3 inches tall and weighed 240 to 260 pounds at the time.

+“We took pictures of someone of similar size and stature in that car,” said Pucher, adding that it was “ridiculous” to think Thomas could have been the attacker.

 Prosecutor Kym Worthy said it was “very clear” that Thomas deserved a new trial after the discovery of new evidence.